FakET: Simulating Cryo-Electron Tomograms with Neural Style Transfer

-As a {\sc baseline}, we have chosen a simple addition of Gaussian noise, as customary in the field.
-However, it is clear that the noise component in TEM projections changes as a function of tilt angle.
-Therefore, as a basis for our NST-based {\sc faket} method, we have developed an algorithm for a tilt-dependent addition of Gaussian noise.
-The projections simulated with this algorithm are called \emph{noisy projections}.
-The natural question of whether such a simulation leads to better performance of DF is best answered with a figure.
-While the localization performance remained identical, the performance of classification improved slightly, as shown in~\cref{fig:classification_noisy}, but we do not consider this marginal improvement significant enough to change our simple {\sc baseline} method.
-However, even with only a marginal improvement, we decided it was worth including in our method {\sc faket}.
+\fi For our {\sc baseline}, we chose the~conventional approach of~adding Gaussian noise.
+However, acknowledging the~noise component in~TEM projections fluctuates with tilt angle, we devised a~tilt-dependent algorithm for Gaussian noise addition.
+This formed the~basis for our NST-based {\sc faket} method, producing what we refer to~as \emph{noisy projections}.
+One might wonder if such simulation enhances DF performance, a~query best illustrated by a~figure.
+Although localization performance remained consistent, we observed a~slight enhancement in~classification, as shown in~\Cref{fig:additional} (top).
+Despite this modest improvement, we didn't deem it significant enough to~modify our simple {\sc baseline} method, but still opted to~incorporate it into our {\sc faket} method.

+We present an ablation study featuring a~\emph{faket-random} model trained on~data created with a~randomly initialized NST network, in~contrast to~pre-trained.
+Results in~\Cref{fig:additional} (middle) underscore the~necessity of~pre-training for successful simulation and suggest that pre-training using cryoET data might further enhance the~simulated data's resemblance to~real tomograms — a~question still under exploration.

+Finally, to~offer insight into the~potential limits of~DF on~the~studied data, we share results from a~\emph{noiseless} experiment in~\Cref{fig:additional} (bottom).
+The~model was trained and tested on~completely noiseless reconstructions, making it also the~only model in~this paper evaluated on~a~noiseless test tomogram.